Regaining Eligibility after a Drug Conviction

-A student may regain eligibility at any time by completing an approved drug rehabilitation program and by informing the school that he or she has done so.
-A student regains Title IV eligibility on the date he or she successfully completes the program.
 A drug rehabilitation program is considered approved for these purposes if it includes at least two unannounced drug tests and meets one of the following criteria: